26samaahmed/design-record/README.md

-# mydesign-gallery
-a gallery website with all my designs using figma;)
+### a small design gallery to showcase some fun things i worked on using figma 🤍